 - sugar: caster sugar or brown sugar will work.
-Alternatively use some honey or agave nectar to sweeten the sauce.
+Alternatively, use some honey or agave nectar to bring out the natural sweetness of the tomato sauce.

 - dried herbs: like thyme or oregano or a mixture.

-- red chilli: can be substituted with dried chilli flakes or skip it altogether if you don’t like spicy food.
+- red chilli: can be substituted with dried chilli flakes (red pepper flakes) or skip it altogether if you don’t like spicy food.
 You can also add some sweet paprika to the sauce instead.

 - tomato paste: rich concentrated tomato puree that typically comes in a tube.

-- dry white wine: can be substituted with water, stock or water mixed with a tbsp of lemon or white wine vinegar (this replicates the sharpness of the wine).
+- dry white wine: can be substituted with water, stock or water mixed with a tablespoon of lemon or white wine vinegar (this replicates the sharpness of the wine).